 Women in El Salvador, Honduras and Guatemala suffer some of the highest rates of violence in the world, which can fuel asylum claims and other efforts to leave for the United States or other places.
 In fact, the majority of women migrants to the United States come from Honduras, which is considered among the most dangerous places on the planet to be female.
 Women and children who flee are frequently subjected to violence and other dangers on their journeys.

 Through WINGS, IAF grantee partners assist survivors of domestic abuse and other violence by helping them prepare for the job market and transition toward financial independence, enabling them to leave abusive environments and support their children.
 Grantees also target support to women who endure additional persecution and discrimination, such as women with disabilities, as well as those who are indigenous or from other marginalized groups.
-In Haiti, for example, IAF grantees promote community-based responses to violence, while in Guatemala, grantees help women learn leadership and advocacy skills to organize for their human rights and communicate the contributions and value of women to their communities.
+In Guatemala, for example grantees help women learn leadership and advocacy skills to organize for their human rights and communicate the contributions and value of women to their communities.

 The IAF also targets Women INvesting in Growth and Security (WINGS) grants to promote civic engagement and democratic principles in Latin America and the Caribbean.
 In the region of Guatemala with the highest rate of emigration, women conduct social audits, a practice that uses existing laws and regulations to ensure that development initiatives are implemented following due process.
 Training in citizenship and democracy strengthens these women’s connection to civil society and local governments, enabling them to promote the rights of women and youth or establish a municipal office on women.

 The pursuit of gender equality and inclusion stabilizes families and communities and gives victims alternatives to forced migration.
 Helping women build better communities also strengthens our own country’s relationships, and fulfills our strategic interests in Latin American and the Caribbean.